OtiliaIrina/Trail-detection/README.md

-The CHEOPS mission, dedicated to studying exoplanets, has encountered some of those trails in its images.
+The CHEOPS mission, dedicated to studying exoplanets, has encountered some trails in its images created by satellites and space debris passing in the field of view.
 These trails could be used as a valuable insight in understanding the growing density of objects in low Earth orbit and their distribution.
 Indeed, the increase in deployment of satellites for diverse purposes like communication and Earth observation has raised concerns about how crowded the Earth orbits are, especially low Earth orbit.
 This high density of objects poses collision risks, leading to more debris and potential damage to other satellites due to their high velocities, threatening the sustainability of space activities.
 Since CHEOPS is in a Sun-synchronous low Earth orbit and has minimal interference from Earth shadows it is in an advantageous situation for spotting nearby objects.